Don’t Abuse and Neglect Your Body

 Right now, in my life, I’ve been struggling with my health, my weight and my body overall.
 From years of abuse, overuse and neglect, I feel old.
 In fact, I often feel like I’m trapped in an old woman’s body.
 Although, I don’t drink or do drugs, I still damaged my body and have been struggling to repair it.

-I struggle to do every day things that most people do not much of an issue with; such a being outdoors in the sun and being able to hang at the amazing beaches that are within a few miles where I live near Destin, Florida.
+I still struggle to do every day things that most people do not much of an issue with; such a being outdoors in the sun and being able to hang at the amazing beaches that are within a few miles where I live near Destin, Florida.
 Being active today for me, means going on a 15 to 20 minute walk every day, a few times a day, not overusing my body in any way (which can feel very limiting at times), doing simple exercises with my body weight and light weights.
 My stamina sucks but my heart is in the right place.

 It’s hard for me to exercise consistently, even with a reminder being set on my phone.
 Pretty pathetic, I know!
 I’m working on things and I’m a work in progress.
 I get it and see it every day and have to deal with where I’m at.
 Denial isn’t a river in Egypt it’s something that I act like I don’t have to face and that I don’t really have a problem.
 Then something happens and I’m flat on my ass, hurting from pushing myself too hard and sometimes even having a panic attack over.